starlitriver/starlitriver.github.io/content/mathematics/Pascal's triangle.md

 ---
+title:
+description:
-aliases:
+aliases: [binomial coefficients]
-  - binomial coefficients
-tags:
+tags: []
+permalink:
 ---

 in mathematics, Pascal's triangle is an infinite triangular array of the binomial coefficients